-- 1 level and credit requirements
+1 level and credit requirements

-- 2 interim award requirements
+2 interim award requirements

-- 3 module diet, including compulsory and optional modules
+3 module diet, including compulsory and optional modules

-ENTRY Compulsory Modules Optional Modules Interim Awards ENTRY TO FOUNDATION YEAR Foundation Year Foundation Skills Development (HANV8A-30-3) Academic Skills in Practice (HANV8B-30-3) Reviewing Literature (HANV8C-15-3) Foundation Animal Studies (HANV8G-15-3) Foundation Biological Principles (HANV8E-30-3) Not applicable.
-Cert Animal Behaviour and Welfare Requirements: 60 credits at level 3 or above of which not less than 50 are at level 4 or above.
-CertHE Animal Behaviour and Welfare Requirements: 120 ENTRY TO YEAR ONE Year 1 Animal Behaviour (HANXNS-30-4) Animal Genetics (HANXNV-15-4) Animal Health and Disease (HANXKK-15-4) Biodiversity (HANXK6-15-4) Fundamental Skills for the Animal Scientist (HANV69-15-4) Introduction to Animal Welfare (HANXK9-15-4) Systems Biology (HANXK4-15-4) Not applicable. credits at level 3 or above of which not less than 100 are at level 4 or above DipHE Animal Behaviour and Welfare Requirements: 240 credits at level 3 or above of which not less than 220 are at level 4 or Year 2 Animal Welfare Assessment (HANXSM-15-5) Ethics and Welfare (HANXSW-15-5) Undergraduate Research Process (HANXU5-15-5) Students are normally required to select 75 credits from the optional modules listed below: Behavioural and Evolutionary Ecology (HANXSR-30-5) Behavioural Measurement (HANXSS-15-5) Companion Animal Behaviour and Training (HANXST-15-5) Field Course (HANXSY-15-5) Independent Report (HANXRX-15-5) Management of Domestic Animals (HANXT8-30-5) International Academic Study Portfolio (HANXRP-15-5) International Academic Study Project (HANXRQ-30-5) International Academic Study Extended Project (HANXRR-45-5) New Venture Creation (HSPXTX-15-5) above and not less than 100 at level 5 or above BSc Animal Behaviour and Welfare Requirements: 300 credits at level 3 or above of which not less than 280 are at level 4 or above, not less than 100 at level 5 or above and not less than 60 at level 6 or above BSc Animal Behaviour and Welfare (SW) Requirements: 300 credits at level 3 or above of which not less than 280 are at level 4 or above, not less than 100 at level 5 or above and Optional Year Sandwich Year Work Placement (HANVK6-15-5) not less than 60 at level 6 or above.
-This must include the Sandwich Year Work Placement module. • Year 3 Undergraduate Dissertation (HANV3R-45-6) Animal Trade and Welfare (HANV37-15-6) Students are normally required to select 60 credits from the optional modules listed below: Developments in Animal Science (HANV3G-15-6) Pet Behaviour Counselling (HANV3K-15-6) Wildlife and Zoo Management (HANV3N-15-6) Undergraduate Independent Study (HANV3M-15-6) Animal Psychology (HANV4X-15-6) Anthrozoology (HANV38-15-6) Biodiversity & Conservation (HANV39-15-6) TARGET AWARD BSc (Hons) Animal Behaviour and Welfare Credit Requirements: 360 credits at level 3 or above of which not less than 340 are at level 4 or above, not less than 200 are at level 5 or above and not less than 100 at level 6 or above.
-BSc (Hons) Animal Behaviour and Welfare (SW) Credit Requirements: 360 credits at level 3 or above of which not less than 340 are at level 4 or above, not less than 200 are at level
+Compulsory Modules Optional Modules Awards Foundation Year Foundation Skills Development (HANV8A-30-3) Academic Skills in Practice (HANV8B-30-3) Reviewing Literature (HANV8C-15-3) Foundation Animal Studies (HANV8G-15-3) Foundation Biological Principles (HANV8E-30-3) Not applicable.
+Cert Animal Behaviour and Welfare Requirements: 60 credits at level 3 or above of which not less than 45 are at level 4 or above.
+CertHE Animal Behaviour and Welfare Requirements: 120 Year 1 Animal Behaviour (HANXNS-30-4) Animal Genetics (HANXNV-15-4) Animal Health and Disease (HANXKK-15-4) Biodiversity (HANXK6-15-4) Fundamental Skills for the Animal Scientist (HANV69-15-4) Introduction to Animal Welfare (HANXK9-15-4) Systems Biology (HANXK4-15-4) Not applicable. credits at level 3 or above of which not less than 90 are at level 4 or above.
+DipHE Animal Behaviour and Welfare Requirements: 240 credits at level 3 or above of which not less than 210 are at level 4 or above and not less than Year 2 Animal Welfare Assessment (HANXSM-15-5) Ethics and Welfare (HANXSW-15-5) Undergraduate Research Process (HANXU5-15-5) Students are normally required to select 75 credits from the optional modules listed below: Behavioural and Evolutionary Ecology (HANXSR-30-5) Behavioural Measurement (HANXSS-15-5) Companion Animal Behaviour and Training (HANXST-15-5) Field Course (HANXSY-15-5) Independent Report (HANXRX-15-5) Management of Domestic Animals (HANXT8-30-5) International Academic Study Portfolio (HANXRP-15-5) International Academic Study Project (HANXRQ-30-5) International Academic Study Extended Project (HANXRR-45-5) New Venture Creation (HSPXTX-15-5) 90 at level 5 or above BSc Animal Behaviour and Welfare Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above BSc Animal Behaviour and Welfare (IP) Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and Optional Year Year Work Placement (HANVK6-15-5) not less than 60 at level 6 or above.
+This must include the Year Work Placement module.
+Year 3 Undergraduate Dissertation (HANV3R-45-6) Animal Trade and Welfare (HANV37-15-6) Students are normally required to select 60 credits from the optional modules listed below: Developments in Animal Science (HANV3G-15-6) Pet Behaviour Counselling (HANV3K-15-6) Wildlife and Zoo Management (HANV3N-15-6) Undergraduate Independent Study (HANV3M-15-6) Animal Psychology (HANV4X-15-6) Anthrozoology (HANV38-15-6) Biodiversity & Conservation (HANV39-15-6) BSc (Hons) Animal Behaviour and Welfare Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 100 at level 6 or above.
+BSc (Hons) Animal Behaviour and Welfare (IP) Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
+This must include the Year Work Placement module.